 Your vet may prescribe activated charcoal to mix into your dog’s food or give via a syringe, this is designed to bind any toxins in the gastrointestinal tract and therefore reduce the amount absorbed.
 Please note that this is NOT ‘just’ charcoal, it is a veterinary prescription liquid.
 Charcoal will not have the same effects, and we strongly recommend that you don’t feed it to your dog.

 It can take up to 10-hours for theobromine to be completely absorbed into the dog’s blood-stream.
 Those first few hours are key to treatment.
 Once it has left the dog’s stomach we as vets are unable to help remove it.
 But it’s important to remember that even if your dog doesn’t appear to have negative side-effects straight away, they aren’t in the clear for at least 24 hours.
 This is due to the length of time it takes for the theobromine to be absorbed and symptoms to show.

 Reducing Your Risks

-The easiest way to make sure you are never in this situation is to make sure there’s no chocolate lying around that your dogs can gain access to and scoff.
+The easiest way to make sure you are never in this situation is to make sure there’s no goodies lying around that your dogs can gain access to and scoff.
 This means nothing left on the work-tops and cupboard doors should be shut.
-Children are often the culprits- make sure they know to lock their chocolate away, especially at Easter.
+Children are often the culprits.
+Make sure they know to lock their goodies away, especially at Easter.
 And ensure that any chocolatey-shaped parcels under the Christmas Tree are kept out of reach until the big day.
 I’ve even seen chocolate advent calendars get munched in the past too.
 Always plan for the worst-case scenario and assume that even dogs with good track records will eat things they shouldn’t if they can get to them!